labishbardiya/Mini-Version-Control-System/README.md

 ---

-## Planned Stages

-1. **Design & Scaffolding (Current Stage)** – Define architecture and data models.
-2. **Linked List Commit System** – Implement commit creation and traversal.
-3. **Hashing for Change Detection** – Introduce hashing and file version comparison.
-4. **Snapshot & Checkout** – Enable saving and restoring file states.
-5. **Branching & Merge** – Add multi-branch version management.
-6. **Integration & Analysis** – Combine modules and evaluate performance.

----

 ## DSA Focus
-Each stage integrates one or more DSA principles:
+Each of the planned 6 Stages integrates one or more DSA principles:
 - Linked List for commit chaining.
 - Hashing for quick change detection.
 - Stack for version traversal.